-VEHICLE STORAGE -REMOVAL
+VEHICLE STORAGE - REMOVAL

-- 1. Completely air out the motor home. - 2.
+- 1. Completely air out the motorhome. - 2.
 Have the entire LP gas system checked for leaks. - 3.
 Check window operation. - 4.
 Check cabinet and door hinges.
 Lubricate with penetrating oil, if necessary. - 5.
-Add a few gallons of water to the fresh water tank and turn on the water pump to check for leaks, especially at fittings. - 6.
-Open all faucets in turn to release trapped air and check to be sure faucet washers have not hardened during storage. - Sanitize the water system as outlined under "Disinfecting Your Fresh Water System" in Section 7 - Plumbing, then open all drain valves and flush the waterlines thoroughly with fresh water.
+Close all faucets and drain valves that are open. - 6.
+Add a few gallons of water to the fresh water tank and turn on the water pump to check for leaks, especially at fittings. - 7.
+Open all faucets in turn to release trapped air and check to be sure faucet washers have not hardened during storage. - 8.
+Sanitize the water system as outlined under Disinfecting the Fresh Water System in the Plumbing section, then flush the waterlines thoroughly with fresh water. - After flushing fresh waterlines, install a new water filter cartridge on the galley sink water filter and/or full-coach water filteration system (if equipped).
+See appropriate filter installation instructions in Plumbing section. - NOTE: Always purge a new filter with clean running water before using.
+See filter manufacturer's directions included with the filter cartridge. - 10.
+Check the toilet for proper operation. - 11.
+Add water to the holding tank using the toilet flush pedal and galley sink faucet.
+Check to be sure dump valves seal tightly. - 12.
+Check around all appliances for obstructions and ensure that all vent openings are clear.